tbiggsgithub/MRT-MODIS-Reprojection-Tool-quick-guide/README.md

 2. In MRT/bin, double click “ModisTool.bat”.

-3. Load example image.
+3. Load an example image that you downloaded.
 In the GUI specify output params like projection, subset info, bands to export.

 4. Save the MRT file as “prm” file as, e.g., "mod_projection_file_MRT.prm"